Skip to content

 Application Procedure

-1. Online application form which includes:
+1. Online application form, which includes:

 • A curriculum vitae, including publications, education, and teaching history (if applicable), awards, honors, public service, and current and pending funding, if any.

 • A personal statement, no longer than three pages, single-spaced with one-inch margins.
-Must address all of the following elements in the following order:
+Must address all the following elements in the following order:

 • Review your previous research accomplishments.

-1. Three letters of reference from people acquainted with your work including one letter from your thesis advisor.
+1. Three letters of reference from people acquainted with your work, including one letter from your thesis advisor.

 Roles and Responsibilities

-Responsibilities of postdoctoral trainees include the following:
+Responsibilities of postdoctoral fellows include the following:

 • Participate in the intellectual life of the department, school, and university by attending and engaging in department meetings, seminars, colloquia, conferences, etc.